rpm-software-management/rpm-web/user_doc/lua.md

 * No forking involved means it runs faster.
 Lua itself is fairly fast as an interpreter too.
 * No external dependencies introduced to packages.
-* The internal interpreter can run when there's nothing at all installed yet, because it doesn't need to be forked.
+* The internal interpreter can run when there's nothing at all installed yet, because it doesn't need to be exec()'ed.
 Consider the initial install phase: before even /bin/sh is available to execute the simplest shell built-in commands, the shell's dependencies will have to be installed.
 What if some of those need scriptlets?
     Internal Lua is the only thing that can reliably run in %pretrans.
 On initial system installation, there's absolutely nothing in the environment where %pretrans scriptlets execute.
 This is a condition you cannot even detect with any other means: testing for existence of a file or directory would otherwise require a shell, which is not there.
  * Syntax errors in <lua> scripts are detected at package build time.
  * As it runs in within the rpm process context, it can do things that external process cannot do, such as define new macros.